McCalll/Django-Install/README.md

   * If there are any issues, please go back a few steps and attempt to re-install.

 #### Installing a virtual enviornment
 1. In this step, we install a "Virtual Environment."
-After a lot of searching and testing, I found that Django can be run very easily on a virtual environment.
+I found that Django can be run very easily on a virtual environment.
 A virtual environment is created to encapsulate all the data and resources required to run Django at one place so that all the changes made remain in that environment itself.
-Another important benefit of the virtual environment is that it supports the light weight web server provided by Django by default.
-This allows the installation and integration of apache server to be avoided.
+Another important benefit of a virtual environment is that it supports the light weight web server provided by Django by default.
+This avoids the process of installing and integrating an apache server.
   * The easiest way to install a virtual environment on linux is by using the "easy_install" command.
 This script comes with a package called python-setuptools which we have installed in a previous step.
   * We can install the environment using the following command:
     <pre>sudo easy_install virtualenv</pre>